-If you are a Dutch national living in Grenada and you want to apply for or renew a Dutch passport or ID card, you can go to a Dutch embassy or consulate-general in another country, such as Trinidad and Tobago (information only available in Dutch).
+If you are a Dutch national living in Grenada and you want to apply for or renew a Dutch passport or ID card, you can go to a Dutch embassy or consulate-general in another country, such as Trinidad and Tobago.
 You can also lodge your application at a Dutch border municipality or at the Schiphol desk.

 Step 1: Create your personal checklist

 It is important for your passport or ID card application that you bring the correct documents with you.
 Therefore, per passport or ID card first create a personal checklist for each application.
 Then you’ll know what documents to bring.

 Note: step 2 shows you whether there are additional document requirements in the country you live in.

 If no checklist is being displayed, try again later.
 Or try reloading the page or opening it in a different browser.

 - You must appear in person to apply for your passport.
 Someone else is not allowed to do this for you.
 This also applies to someone under the age of 18.
 He or she must also be present at the application.

 - You may need to have the original legalised.